Kawasaki ZRX1200R

-Worldwide, the ZRX1200 was available in three guises: the ZRX1200S, which was partially faired; the ZRX1200R, which had a bikini fairing; and the ZRX1200C, which had no fairing.
-Unlike sport bikes, full handlebars made of tubular aluminum are utilized.
-For comfort, the saddle contains more than one centimeter of padding between the seat covering and the pan.
-Foot pegs are positioned similar to standard motorcycles, creating a seating position reminiscent of the classic Universal Japanese Motorcycle (UJM).
+Worldwide, the ZRX1200 was available in three styles: the ZRX1200S, which was partially faired; the ZRX1200R, which had a bikini fairing; and the ZRX1200C, that had no fairing.
+Unlike sport bikes the handle bars made of tubular aluminium are utilized.
+The saddle contains more than one centimetre of padding between the seat covering and the pan "for comfort."
+Foot pegs are positioned similarly to standard motorcycles, creating a seating position reminiscent of the classic Universal Japanese Motorcycle (UJM).

-The frame is conventional steel tube with the engine supported in a removable cradle.
+The frame is a conventional steel tube with the engine supported in a removable cradle.
 The suspension configuration is similar to that found on a UJM.
 The rear shocks, designed with a piggyback reservoir, are adjustable for preload and damping.
 The front suspension consists of conventional forks with adjustable damping and preload.
 The reinforced swing arm was designed to mimic the modified/aftermarket swingarms produced in the 1970s.

 The bike features a liquid-cooled 1164cc inline 4-cylinder engine.
-Induction comes through four 36mm Keihin Constant Velocity carburetors.
+Induction comes through four 36mm Keihin Constant Velocity carburettors.
 The exhaust system is a 4-into-1 stainless steel unit.
 The exhaust system on models produced up to 2004 are painted black, with the exception of the muffler, models produced from 2004-onwards are equipped with polished exhaust systems.
-The "Final Edition" model have a special "Final Edition" decals, plus optional factory paint along with optional accessories such as steering damper and motorcycle lock.
+The "Final Edition" model has special "Final Edition" decals, plus optional factory paint along with optional accessories such as a steering damper and motorcycle lock.
 It was available until 2017.